-3.19.4 Mission Use Codes: Mission Codes apply only to AMD-23E line entries for flight time.
+3.19.4 Mission Use Codes: Mission Codes apply only to AMD-23E line enties for flight time.
+(For all non flight time entries AQD will input a default mission codes and are not required to be filled out by either the aircraft manager or the pilot).
 Each specific type of flight will have the unique mission use code recorded.
-Example: A helicopter flies a total of 2.1 hours, but does 1.1 hours of bucket work; 0.5 hours initial attack delivery of firefighters, and 0.5 hours of recon.
-Each type of flight will be shown on its own line entry with the specific mission use codes.
+Example: A helicopter flights a total of 2.1 hours, but does 1.1 hours of bucket work; 0.5 hours initial attack delivery of firefighters, and 0.5 hours of recon.
+Each type of flight will be shown on it's own line entry with the specific mission use codes.